MauiJerry/PoseCamPC/README.md

 ### Pose Data (Output)

-The format of the outgoing pose data depends on the **OSC Send Mode** selected in the UI.

-#### Bundle Mode (Default)

-This mode is highly efficient and recommended for all new projects.
-It sends all data for a single frame as one OSC Bundle.
+The application sends all pose data in the efficient **OSC Bundle** format.
+This means all metadata and landmark data for a single video frame are sent together in one network packet.

 A single OSC bundle will contain a mix of metadata and landmark data messages.

-**Metadata Messages**
+#### Metadata Messages

 | Address | Example Argument | Type | Description | Frequency |
 |---|---|---|---|---|